daaaaaaanyyyyy/dockerise/README.md

-# Docker with php,mysql,phpmyadmin
+## Docker with php,mysql,phpmyadmin
-# Docker guid available on dockerguid.md
+## Docker guide available on dockerguid.md
 # Laravel Dockerized Project

 ## Overview

-This project is a Laravel application containerized with Docker, using PHP 8.2, MySQL, Node.js, and phpMyAdmin.
+This project is a Laravel application containerized with Docker, using PHP 8.2, MySQL, and phpMyAdmin.

 ## Prerequisites